JorjaFox/library/_source/_recaps/csi/bad-words.md

 ## Quotes

-**Sidle** It's always reassuring to see an empty soap dispenser in a public bathroom.
+**Sidle:** It's always reassuring to see an empty soap dispenser in a public bathroom.

 - - -

-**Sidle** Head bashed in and asphyxiated.
+**Sidle:** Head bashed in and asphyxiated.
 No soap was the least of his problems.

 - - -

-**Grissom** Good.
+**Grissom:** Good.
 What's an 'exvin'?
-**Sidle** I was actually hoping you'd know.
+**Sidle:** I was actually hoping you'd know.
 It's not in the OED.